r351574nc3/steemit-posts/effing-better-auth-with-oauth2-for-elk.md

 I encountered this problem personally and I could not find any solution in forums, documentation (Ha!), or blogs.
 I really looked a lot and hard.
-The best I could find are some forum posts that were closed with no resolution and [X-Pack with Oauth Authentication](https://discuss.elastic.co/t/x-pack-with-oauth-authentication/72015/2) which led me to this gem [Integrating with Other Authentication Systems](https://www.elastic.co/guide/en/x-pack/current/custom-realms.html)
+The best I could find are some forum posts that were closed with no resolution and [X-Pack with OAuth Authentication](https://discuss.elastic.co/t/x-pack-with-oauth-authentication/72015/2) which led me to this gem [Integrating with Other Authentication Systems](https://www.elastic.co/guide/en/x-pack/current/custom-realms.html)

 Those are just for reference.
 Observe and familiarize yourselves with the contents, but believe me when I say,